aukkawut/GraphRNAFold/README.md

 ```
 This will print out the clickable link (default is [127.0.0.1:7860](http://127.0.0.1:7860)) so that you can test with any RNA sequence and will return a dot-bracket secondary structure.

-## Training

-To train the model, you need a training data.
-Here we only provided you with the validation set (`RNA_graph_data/VL0_data.pickle`) but you need to have the training set as denoted in the training file.
-The more detailed tutorial will be released.

 ## Known issue